Luis Robert Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.
+- The Angels have a 4.23 team ERA that ranks 16th among all league pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs surrendered (60 total, 1.1 per game).
+- Angels pitchers combine to allow 61 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Anderson gets the start for the Angels, his 10th of the season.
-He is 2-0 with a 4.81 ERA and 30 strikeouts in 48 2/3 innings pitched.
+- The Angels will send Barria (1-2) to the mound to make his second start of the season.

+- The righty last appeared in relief on Sunday, when he threw one inning against the Miami Marlins, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.